CycleOperators/BalanceCheckerVerification/blackholes/v2/readme.md

 To verify the CycleOps balance checker canister's black hole status from your local machine:

 1. Clone this repository
-2. Install version 0.24.0 of dfx via dfxvm `DFX_VERSION=0.20.0 sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"`. [dfx](https://internetcomputer.org/docs/current/references/cli-reference/dfx-parent/) is the DFINITY command-line execution environment for creating, deploying, and managing the dapps you develop for the IC.
+2. Install version 0.24.0 of dfx via dfxvm `DFX_VERSION=0.24.0 sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"`. [dfx](https://internetcomputer.org/docs/current/references/cli-reference/dfx-parent/) is the DFINITY command-line execution environment for creating, deploying, and managing the dapps you develop for the IC.
-3. Install vessel from (https://github.com/dfinity/vessel).
+3. Install vessel version 0.7.0 from (https://github.com/dfinity/vessel/releases/tag/v0.7.0).
 Vessel is used to fix the version of the [motoko-base](https://github.com/dfinity/motoko-base) library used in the project to 0.12.1.
 4. The following command:

    a.
-Spins up a local dfx instance and deploys a copy of the CycleOps balance checker canister from the code in `blackhole.mo` in this repository.
+Spins up a local dfx instance and deploys a copy of the CycleOps balance checker V2 canister from the code in `blackhole.mo` in this repository.

    b.
-It then compares the wasm hash of that module against the hash of the wasm module stored in `5vdms-kaaaa-aaaap-aa3uq-cai`, the canister id of the CycleOps balance checker canister running on main net.
+It then compares the wasm hash of that module against the hash of the wasm module stored in `2daxo-giaaa-aaaap-anvca-cai`, the canister id of the CycleOps balance checker V2 canister running on main net.

    c.
-It also verifies that `5vdms-kaaaa-aaaap-aa3uq-cai` has no controllers.
+It also verifies that `2daxo-giaaa-aaaap-anvca-cai` has no controllers.

    ```sh
    npm run verify-blackhole